MRezaNasirloo/Slick/docs/CustomViews.md

 ### onDestroy method
-It's quite important to call this method from the custom view's parent when you remove the view from view hierarchy or when the parent view is finished, Mostly just calling its `onDestory` method in the parent view `onDestroy` method is enough.
+It's quite important to call this method from the custom view's parent when you remove the view from view hierarchy or when the parent view is finished.
+Just calling its `onDestory` method in the parent view `onDestroy` method is enough.
 ```java
 public class CustomViewActivity extends AppCompatActivity {